Philip-Smyth/yera/README.md

 ## Yera: A fitbit dashboard to track heart-rate and activity levels

+# Current Status: Prototyping-Early proof of concept development, currently no testing

 A small side project to work with the fitbit api and firebase.

 The overarching plan has been to create a dashboard that will pull down a users fitbit data each day and then show this in the form of a graph.
 This will then allow us to analyze the data.
 If there are cases of a heartrate spike with no correlated activity levels, then we can flag this period of time as a potential risk.
 This is to allow those that potentially suffer with anxiety, epilepsy or other conditions to better log and track these events.